 At the end of two years, the training program physician should be up-to-date on the most common to the most complex retinal cases and should be at a level of surgical expertise to handle all of them.
 In addition, and just as important, the training program physician should have seen enough long-term follow-up of treated and untreated cases to understand what outcomes to anticipate when different approaches are undertaken.

-Distinctive Features of the Wilmer Retina Division:
+Distinctive Features of the Wilmer Retina Division

-The Retina Division physicians help run major retina clinical trials that define standard care now and in the future.
+Our retina physicians help run major retina clinical trials that define standard care now and in the future.
 In addition, the physicians write many of the textbook chapters and peer-reviewed publications that provide the foundation of retina care.

 The training program is so important to the Wilmer Retina Division physicians that the Division has obtained funds to endow at least one of the 6 training programs as a named position (the Hutcheson Fellow).
 This is the only named endowed retina fellowship that we know of in the country.
 In addition, the Retina Division was awarded a prestigious Horizon Fellowship Grant from Allergan to support the retina training program.